petecarapetyan/webappwriter/docs/rocket-themes/all/3areas/index.md

 _Blue in the blocking view_

 Anything goes in this area - go wild!
+Or be conservative.
+It's yours.

 - your own html/css and even js, in
   - home.njk